Irish premier praises Trump’s progress on brokering peace ahead of meeting

 Irish premier Micheal Martin has hailed Donald Trump’s focus and “progress” on brokering peace since he returned to the White House.

-US vice president JD Vance highlighted the “important bonds of friendship” between his country and Ireland as he met with Mr Martin in Washington DC.
+The Taoiseach was speaking at the US vice president’s official residence as part of a day of engagements in Washington DC for St Patrick’s Day.

-Irish premier Mr Martin and his wife Mary were met by Mr Vance and his wife Usha at the US Naval Observatory ahead of a breakfast meeting which kicks off a series of engagements to mark St Patrick’s Day.
+Mr Martin and his wife Mary were greeted by Mr Vance and his wife Usha at the US Naval Observatory ahead of a breakfast meeting where there was a warm exchange of words.

+Mr Vance hailed the US relationship with Ireland as “one of the great alliances” between nations.

+The Taoiseach praised efforts by the new US administration to place a focus on peace, referring to the conflict in the Middle East and war in Ukraine.

-Speaking following his meeting with Mr Vance, the Taoiseach said that peace on the island of Ireland was “a signature achievement” of US foreign policy and said that Ireland was ready to “play our part” in ending other conflicts around the world.
+Mr Martin said that peace on the island of Ireland was “a signature achievement” of US foreign policy and that Ireland was ready to “play our part” in ending other conflicts.

 “Nowhere is the strength of the US-Irish relationship more in evidence than in our own peace process,” Mr Martin said.